optimeaspaj/configure-qtcreator-debian/README.md

 # configure-qtcreator for Debian cross toolchains

-This repository contains utilities to quickly setup a toolchain for Debian cross compiliation, aswell as the automatic configuration of a QtCreator Kit that allows working with the newly installed toolchain.
+This repository contains utilities to setup a toolchain for Debian cross compiliation, aswell as the automatic configuration of a QtCreator Kit that allows working with the newly installed toolchain.